ysyk2021/the-pathway-to-personal-success-strategies-and-habits-for-living-your-best-life/src/chapter-3-1.md

-Chapter 3: Setting Personal Goals and Objectives: Techniques for Setting Personal Goals and Objectives
+Techniques for Setting Personal Goals and Objectives
 ======================================================================================================

 In this chapter, we will explore techniques for setting personal goals and objectives.
 We will discuss the importance of setting specific and measurable goals, techniques such as SMART goal-setting, and how to use these techniques to develop effective personal growth objectives.